google/latency-benchmark/README.md

 * Windows: GYP is currently configured to generate project files for Visual Studio 2012 (Express works).
 2010 might work too if you edit generate-project-files.bat to change the version.
 The Windows 8 SDK is required due to the use of DXGI 1.2.
 It can be installed on Windows 7 and Windows Vista.
 * Mac: XCode 4 is required.
 * Linux: Clang is required.
 The benchmark does not compile with GCC.
-Other build dependencies are OpenGL and X11 development headers (Debian packages xorg-dev and libgl1-mesa-dev).
+Other build dependencies are development headers for OpenGL, X11, and udev (for the Oculus SDK).
+The corresponding Debian/Ubuntu packages are libgl1-mesa-dev, xorg-dev, and libudev-dev.

 ## Build steps